Tip #1: Keep your eyes moistened. (Use eye drops if necessary!)

 You might be more of a coffee drinker, but with all the eye health benefits green tea touts, it might just be worth it to incorporate this super beverage into your day throughout the winter.

-Winter brings a host of outdoor hazards that aren’t a concern the rest of the year.
-Ice, slush, falling snow, and collected dirt and debris can all damage the eye’s soft tissue if you aren’t careful.
+Like Tip #2 points out, winter brings a host of outdoor hazards that aren’t a concern the rest of the year.
+Ice, slush, falling snow and collected dirt and debris can all damage the eye’s soft tissue if you aren’t careful.

 One way to protect your eyes from both outdoor hazards and harsh UV rays is to pick up a pair of prescription goggles with UV protection.
-If you plan on being outdoors this winter — and especially if you plan on participating in high-speed activities like skiing, snowboarding, snowmobiling or others — be sure to wear appropriate eye protection at all times.
+If you plan on being outdoors this winter — and especially if you plan on participating in high-speed activities like skiing, snowboarding, snowmobiling or other sports-related fun — be sure to wear appropriate eye protection at all times.

 Contact Perrysburg Eye Center today if you are interested in learning more about our prescription sunglasses or goggles for outdoor use this winter season.

-Get more information about quality eyewear and eye care by calling Perrysburg Eye Center at (419) 874-3125, schedule your first visit as a patient, and make sure to stop by our optical shop for the functional, affordable and fashionable eyewear!
+Get more information about quality eyewear and eye care by calling Perrysburg Eye Center at 419-874-3125, schedule a visit as a patient, and make sure to stop by our optical shop for the functional, affordable and fashionable eyewear!